 John Ball Zoo is a 501(c)(3) nonprofit corporation committed to the advancement of public education on the need for wildlife conservation and preservation.
 On January 1, 2014 Kent County, owner of the Zoo, and the John Ball Zoo Society unified their respective operations at the Zoo to create John Ball Zoo.
 A long term management agreement is in effect that allows non-profit management with continued ownership by Kent County.
-The County pays a management fee to provide continued financial support the operational and capital maintenance costs of the Zoo.

 4th most attended cultural facility in Michigan